 So here’s what we plan to do as part of our #GreatCXForAll campaign:

 In 2020 we launched a new accessibility survey to better understand where organisations are in their accessibility journeys, and the barriers (or perceived barriers) to making digital accessibility a business priority.
 We polled more than 100 UK digital professionals in UX and other areas of digital product design and development.

 - One of the key findings was that a lack of ownership is within the organisation is the biggest obstacle to advancing digital accessibility, followed by the lack of ‘the right people or skills’ (16%).

 - Only 4% of respondents say their sites and apps currently meet accessibility guidelines, but 44% believe they will meet technical compliance within the next 12 months.

 - The universal usability benefits of accessibility are the single biggest driver for accessibility (52%), followed by the legal reasons (27%).

 CXcon: The Accessibility Edition

-Our first conference is CXcon: The Accessibility Edition, a one-date, remote event bringing together 100+ heads of digital, senior decision-makers, and UX practitioners, together with accessibility experts and thought leaders, to help organisations:
+In June 2020, we hosted CXcon: The Accessibility Edition, a one-date, remote accessibility conference that brought together 250+ heads of digital, UX practitioners, and accessibility experts, to help organisations: